halpind/teamcity-demo/README.md

 Usage
 =====
-* Build the project, run the unit tests and generate the Cobertura report in XML format:
+* Prepare jacoco agent to allow coverage report generation, build the project, and execute the unit tests:

+        mvn clean org.jacoco:jacoco-maven-plugin:prepare-agent install

+* To get coverage per tests information, you will need to activate the profile when running the instrumented tests:

-		mvn clean compile
+        mvn clean org.jacoco:jacoco-maven-plugin:prepare-agent install -Pcoverage-per-test
-        mvn cobertura:cobertura -Dcobertura.report.format=xml

 * Analyze the project with SonarQube using Maven: